 Grand Rounds Calendar

-There are no Pediatric Grand Rounds scheduled June 1st – August 31st.
-Check back in September for the Fall schedule.
+There are no Pediatric Grand Rounds scheduled for August Below is the Fall schedule.

 Grand Rounds video conference

 Pediatric Grand Round videoconferences are available at area hospitals as a convenience for pediatricians throughout the metroplex.
 See the Grand Rounds schedule for dates and times.
 Video conference locations include

 - Arlington Memorial – Rex C. McRae Health Services Center, Rooms C1, and C2